 An inner city council estate is under attack from a group of hairy, greedy, dangerous things… and no, it’s not the local kids, it’s actually aliens.

-Whilst hanging out and causing normal midnight mischief a group of youths mug a nurse (played by Jodie Whittaker from The Kid).
+Whilst hanging out and causing normal midnight mischief a group of youths mug a nurse (Jodie Whittaker).
 Luckily for her the mugging gets interrupted when a big light zooms from the sky and crashes into the car next to them.
 Moses (John Boyega), the leader of the little gang, heads over thinking a firework has crashed into the car making it easier to steal whatever’s inside.
 A ruckus and a scratch on the face later they all realise this is a little bigger than a firework, almost like a dog… until they discover it is, in fact, an alien.
 What is the logical course of action for the group?
 Hunt it down and kill it, of course.

 After they succeed they head back to the comfort of their council block, comforting themseleves with the thought that they have saved their planet from an alien invasion.
 They soon discover they are not alone and it’s not long before more black, hairy, green-toothed creatures hound them down killing everything that’s in their way.
 Facing the invasion head-on, it’s time to ‘get tooled up blud’ and ‘kill dem tings’… with the help of the very nurse they attacked in the opening scene.